vao211/VVorkSpace/README.md

-# VVorkSpace Beta
+# VVorkSpace

-VVorkSpace Beta is a GUI application built with Python that allows users to easily add, manage, and launch other applications from a single window.
+VVorkSpace is a GUI application built with Python that allows users to easily add, manage, and launch other applications from a single window.
 It provides a friendly and simple interface to help users quickly access their favorite applications.

 ### This application works particularly well with secondary touchscreen displays,
 ## Features